Irzu09/todolist/README.md

 # todolist
 A to do list project.

-Testtttttingggg
+Note for me:
+git checkout (whatever branch you’re on)